Dual Diagnosis Integrated Treatment Needed

 New Start Recovery Solutions Integrated Treatment for PTSD and Addiction

 PTSD and trauma-informed integrated treatment at New Start Recovery Solutions works with the issues of combat stress, addiction, alcohol dependency, depression and other trauma-related disorders.
-Our evidence-based treatment includes a combination of cognitive behavioral therapy, cognitive processing therapy, EMDR, prolonged exposure, wellness education, mindfulness, yoga and more.
+Our evidence-based treatment includes a combination of cognitive behavioral therapy, cognitive processing therapy, brainspotting, prolonged exposure, wellness education, mindfulness, yoga and more.

 • Cognitive Processing Therapy (CPT)